 To prevent data loss in the unlikely case that jEdit should

 crash in the middle of saving a file, files are first saved to a

-temporary file named
+temporary file in the same directory named

 this operation is successful, the original file is replaced with the